Cienega Valley AVA: Climate

 Due to the closeness of the Cienega Valley area to the Gabilan Mountain Range, Cienega Valley often has more rain than the surrounding area, thus creating different microclimatic conditions.
 Rainfall average 15.29 in per year based on 53 years of records.

 There is some dry farming in the Valley.
 However, water coming down out of the Gabilan Mountains into the Pescadero Creek is used for irrigation of a portion of the vineyards.
 The Cienega Valley area is in a wind tunnel of cool ocean air flowing to the San Joaquin Valley.
 Trees growing adjacent to the vineyard area help protect the area from the wind.
 Also, Cienega Valley is protected from the wind due to the location of its east/west canyons.
 Cienega Valley gets more evening fog than much of the surrounding area because of its location at the foot of the Gabilan Mountains.
 This fog usually burns off by early morning.

 The average heat units in the last four years is 2,861 degree-days which is Region II on the Winkler scale.
 The adjacent mountain range and the cool ocean air that comes into the Cienega Valley each day help create an ideal microclimate for the growing of fine, distinguished quality grapes.
+The USDA plant hardiness zones are 9a and 9b.